 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Purchasing an investment property is an efficient way of receiving some passive income in general.
+Purchasing an investment property is an efficient way of receiving some passive income.
 However, investing in NYC remains attractive, given the high rental income that it entails.
 However, investors and owners struggle with the costs of buying, owning, and operating real estate in NYC.
 Therefore, there are many tax programs to keep the market robust.
 What Tax Benefits for Investment Properties in NYC?
-There are plenty of options.
-However, most investors do not know they exist.

-Supporting business growth and relocation, the New York City Industrial Development Agency also provides tax abatements.
-NYCIDA offers incentives including tax benefits for investment properties such as a reduction on property tax for up to 25 years, and waived city and state sales taxes.
-If you apply for financial assistance with NYCIDA, you need to meet these criteria to qualify:
+The New York City Industrial Development Agency also provides tax abatements to support business growth and relocation.
+NYCIDA offers incentives, including tax benefits for investment properties, such as a reduction on property tax for up to 25 years and waived city and state sales taxes.

-Properties with over 300 residential units became eligible for a 100% tax abatement for up to 3 years during construction phane then 35 years after construction.
-You may also qualify for this tax reduction if you have recently made renovations on a multi-family residential building.
+Properties with over 300 residential units became eligible for a 100% tax abatement for up to 3 years during construction and 35 years after construction.
+You may also qualify for this tax reduction if you recently renovated a multi-family residential building.
 However, the advantages can differ depending on location, business characteristics, and eligibility for affordable housing.
-Interestingly, if the construction project continues to qualify, the tax break will go with the property if sold.
+If the construction project continues to qualify, the tax break will go with the property if sold.